NemesisX1/NemesisX1/README.md

 ### Hello World ! <img height="30" src="https://media0.giphy.com/media/QTlmH8hEoVoi83mdJC/200w.webp?cid=ecf05e475gkndp9379fxllqfhbet5s7wigrkj492lpi0go0s&rid=200w.webp"></img>

 My name is **Junior Medehou**.
 I am a Web and Mobile developer passionate about AI and Data.
+This is my showroom account.

 I enjoy working in many field in order to increase my own level and meet a people around the world.
-Very addict to Flutter, Python and Web with React, I'm very comfortable with low level programming language such as C and C++.
+Very addict to Flutter, Python and Web with React and Laravel.
+I'm very comfortable with low level programming language such as C and C++.

+Soon I will deal with more Node.js and machine learning.

 *19 yo developer. 🎓 Student at Epitech Benin.*